amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_02.md

 still attach the `Handle` right away, which will give us access to the asset once it's ready.

-In addition to the `Loader` to read our mesh data, we also need a material to draw our mesh with.
+In addition to mesh data, we also need a material to draw our mesh with.
 We'll use the Amethyst renderer's `MaterialDefaults` (another resource) and only change the albedo color:

 ```rust,ignore
 /// Creates a solid material of the specified colour.